CogentRedTester/mpv-file-browser/docs/addons.md

 A parser sets its version string with the `version` field, as seen [below](#overview).

 Any change that breaks backwards compatability will cause the major version number to increase.
-A parser MUST have the same version number as the API, otherwise an error message will be printed and the parser will not be loaded.
+A parser MUST have the same major version number as the API, otherwise an error message will be printed and the parser will not be loaded.

 A minor version number denotes a change to the API that is backwards compatible.
 This includes additional API functions,